Naoghuman/lib-action/README.md

 ### registerOnActionOpenDream()<a name="RegisterOnActionOpenDream" />

-Here you can see an example how to define an action
+TODO UPDATE Here you can see an example how to define an action
 ```java
 public void registerOnActionOpenDream() {
     ActionFacade.INSTANCE.register(